 5) Burning Man in Black Rock City, Nevada

 Burning Man has become a permanent fixture in my life.
-An arts festival that promotes radical self-expression and self-reliance, it takes place every August in the middle of the desert in Nevada.
+An arts festival that promotes radical self-expression and self-reliance, it now usually takes place in late August to early September in the middle of the desert in Nevada.

 This is an art car made to look like a rhinoceros with the Temple of Whollyness in the background.